Pool Excavation: The Process & Questions You Should Ask Your Pool Builder

 This question will prepare you for the process of pool excavation.
 Excavation requires heavy machinery and a lot of traffic in and out of your yard.
 A professional pool builder will honestly let you know what side effects you may face.

-The area around your pool site during the build and where they store supplies during the building process will affect the grass and ground in your backyard.
-Your entrance and exit, including the driveway or laneway, can suffer moderate damage if there is grass or soft gravel and dirt.
-It would help to prepare for some additional landscaping touch-ups after the build is complete.
+The area around your pool site during the build and where they store supplies during the build process will affect the grass and ground in your backyard.
+If there is grass or soft gravel and dirt, your entrance and exit, including the driveway or laneway, can suffer moderate damage.
+It would help prepare for additional landscaping touch-ups after the build is complete.

 You should also know the relative size of the hole they will dig.
 The contractor should mark it with wood frames, stakes, and string lines to give you a rough idea of the pool’s shape and size.